Holiday closings for Columbus Day

-BANKS: Most offices will be closed on Monday, Oct.
-8. Check with your financial institution for hours.
+BANKS: Most offices will be closed today.
+Check with your financial institution for hours.

-GARBAGE PICKUP: Solid waste/recycling collection will be collected in Burlington, Caledonia, Mount Pleasant, Racine, Waterford and Wind Point on Monday, Oct.
-8.
+GARBAGE PICKUP: Solid waste/recycling collection will be collected in Burlington, Caledonia, Mount Pleasant, Racine, Waterford and Wind Point today.

 Post a comment as